 The Library Board of Western Australia established the Fellow of the Library Board of Western Australia Award in May 1984.
 The purpose of the award is to recognise a person, a group of people or an organisation that has made an excellent contribution to the work of the Board and by their outstanding efforts furthered the cause of library services in Western Australia.

-On 28 July 2022, the distinction of the Fellow of the Library Board of Western Australia was conferred upon Emeritus Professor Margaret Nowak AM for her exemplary commitment to the Library Board and to the people of Western Australia.
+On 20 July 2023, the distinction of Fellow of the Library Board of Western Australia is conferred upon Margaret Allen for her exemplary commitment to libraries, the library profession and its development, and most importantly, the people of Western Australia.

 2022 – Emeritus Professor Margaret Nowak AM